Bug #2276

 here kernel crashes with trap 9.

-Updated by me1 over 1 year ago
+Updated by me1 about 12 years ago

 Here's the problem: